dasickis/blog/_posts/2014-07-02-Kinect-version-2-Operated-Robot-Hand.markdown

 <p align="center"><img src="/assets/robot/robot-connect-at-nui.png" /></p>
 Node.js - Raspberry Pi - Arduino UNO - Servo Motors - Hand

 The server receives socket.io or HTTP post calls to determine what position to set each finger to.
-The Kinect programs can broadcast commands to the node.js server at an overwhelming pace, so rate limiters were used to mitigate information floods. **hands.js**
+The Kinect programs can broadcast commands to the node.js server at an overwhelming pace, so rate limiters were used to mitigate information floods.
+In **hands.js**:

 ```javascript
   // example servo setting - for use with Johnny-five